hmolavi/ultimate-gym-bro/README.md

 </div>

 # Getting Started
-You can run the module on your device or on cloud through Repl
+You can run the module on your device or on cloud through Repl.
+Try changing the personality of the agent by editing the string at the bottom of src/api.py file!

 ## Running in Replit
 Go to my <a href="https://replit.com/@hmolavi/ultimate-gym-bro">Repl </a> repository and deploy project by pasting deploy.py into shell terminal